 Notification and announcement of results

-The finalists will be announced in fall 2022, followed by an announcement of the winners.
-The winning writers, illustrators, and translators and their publishers will be notified confidentially in advance of the winners' announcement.
+Finalists will be announced in the fall of 2023, and winners will be announced shortly thereafter.
+The winning writers, illustrators, translators and their publishers will be notified confidentially in advance of the winners' announcement.

 Prize and grant amounts

 - $25,000 prize – to the eligible creator(s) of each winning book